zextras/tech-doc/source/_includes/_upgrade/checklist-cb.rst

       :ref:`upgrade-vs` when upgrading the Node featuring the |vs|.

       :octicon:`check-circle;1em;sd-text-success` In case any ``-db``
-      package is in the upgrade list, execute the steps in :ref:`bootstrap-db`.
+      package is in the upgrade list, execute the corresponding step in :ref:`bootstrap-db`.

       :octicon:`check-circle;1em;sd-text-success` If the upgrade of
       **Docs Editor** ends with errors, check section